 The value of a jury trial lies in the diversity of perspectives it offers.
 Depending on the issue at hand in your case, it's important to evaluate whether it's beneficial to have a judge decide.
 The decision should be based on what would best serve your case.

 Now, of course, there are cases where having the judge decide the issue is the best for your client, and the only way to really determine that is if you sit down with your attorney and figure out exactly what the issues are in the case.
-In other words, what is the finder-of-fact or the jury going to have to find in order for your position to be won — in order for your position to be successful?
+In other words, what is the finder-of-fact or the jury going to have to find in order for your position to be won, in order for your position to be successful?

 Determining Whether Waiving Jury Trial is in Your Best Interest

 So, no one's going to be able to tell you without having all the facts and details surrounding your case whether or not it's a good idea to have a judge hear your case versus a jury.
 An attorney is going to have to look at everything and is going to have to see who the judge is going to be — that's another issue — and then is going to have to evaluate the case and really make an informed decision as to whether or not waiving a jury right is something that is in your best interest.
+This thorough process ensures that the decision is made with your best interests at heart.